rkuma183/wilsonmar.github.io/_posts/2017-10-31-owasp-testing.md

 In Firefox:

-   1. Menu > Add-ons
+   1. Menu > Add-ons (shift+command+A)
+   2. Click "See more Add-ins"
-   2. Search for "foxy boxy basix"
+   3. In "Search for add-ons" search box, type "foxy boxy basix".
-   3.
+   4. Select "FoxyProxy Standard".
+   5. Click "+ Add to Firefox".
+   6. Click "Add" in the pop-up.
+   7. Restart now.

 ## Install Jenkins plugin